Clint Peay

-Clint Peay (born September 16, 1973 in Columbia, Maryland) is an American soccer coach and former player.
+Clint Peay (born September 16, 1973, in Columbia, Maryland) is an American soccer coach and former player who is currently serving as an assistant coach of the MLS team New England Revolution.
 He was a regular on the U.S. junior national teams and U.S. Olympic team in the mid-1990s.
 He also spent several years with D.C.
 United in Major League Soccer.

 Youth

 Peay grew up in Columbia, Maryland and attended Oakland Mills High School where he played on the boys' soccer team.
-After graduating from high school, he attended the University of Virginia where he was a defender on the men’s soccer team from 1991 to 1995.
-During Peay’s four seasons, the Cavaliers won the NCAA championship four consecutive years.
+After graduating from high school, he attended the University of Virginia where he was a defender on the men's soccer team from 1991 to 1995.
+During Peay's four seasons, the Cavaliers won the NCAA championship four consecutive years.
 Of note, Oakland Mills won the Maryland State Championship and was ranked #1 in the state at the end of Peay's senior year.
 In Peay's four years at the University of Virginia, his teams also won their respective championships, each time ending the year ranked #1.
-For his first two years with the DC United, his team won the MLS Championship.
-Finally in or about 2000, Peay's decade long run of season ending championships came to an end when the DC United did not successfully defend their MLS Championship.
+For his first two years with the D.C.
+United, his team won the MLS Championship.
+Finally in or about 2000, Peay's decade long run of season ending championships came to an end when the D.C.
+United did not successfully defend their MLS Championship.
 He did.

 Junior National and Olympic Teams

 In 1993, Peay was the captain of the U.S. U-20 national team that competed at the U-20 World Cup.
-The U.S. went 1-1-1 in the first round, qualifying for the second round where the team fell to Brazil 3-0.
+The U.S. went 1–1–1 in the first round, qualifying for the second round where the team fell to Brazil 3–0.
 1995, Peay was a member of the U.S. team at the 1995 Pan American games.
-The U.S. went 0-3 and did not make the second round.
+The U.S. went 0–3 and did not make the second round.
 That year Peay also was on the U.S. team at the World University Games.
 In 1996, Bruce Arena, who coached Peay at the University of Virginia, selected Peay for the U.S. soccer team at the 1996 Summer Olympics.
-The U.S. went 1-1-1, but failed to qualify for the second round.
+The U.S. went 1–1–1, but failed to qualify for the second round.
 Peay played all three games as a central defender.